Lofelt/NiceVibrations/interfaces/ios/README.md

   Download from https://github.com/getditto/rust-bitcode/releases/tag/nightly-2021-10-05 and follow the [installation instructions](https://github.com/getditto/rust-bitcode#pre-compiled-releases).

-  This is required when building the framework with bitcode enabled, which is needed when running the `build-xcframework.sh` script.
+  > ℹ️ This is required when building the framework with bitcode enabled, which is needed when running the `build-xcframework.sh` script.

-- Make sure your Apple ID is added to the Lofelt organization:

-  If you can see Lofelt's apps on the [App Store Connect page](https://appstoreconnect.apple.com/apps), then the organization is set up correctly.
-  If you are not yet in the organization, ask on chat to be added.

-- Install Xcode 11.5 or later from the App Store and add your Apple ID to Preferences > Accounts
+- Install Xcode 11.5 or later from the App Store.

-- Install the developer and distribution certificates required for code signing:

-  The certificates are `.p12` files that can be found in the [ios-composer-app repository](https://github.com/Lofelt/ios-composer-app/tree/main/provisioning).
-Downloading and double-clicking should add them to your keychain.
-The password is empty.

 - Update your iPhone or simulator to iOS 13.0 or later

 - Allow to run the Rust toolchain in the Gatekeeper settings

-  During the first build, you'll get macOS Gatekeeper warnings like "'cargo' cannot be opened because the developer cannot be verified".
+  Eventually, during the first build, you'll get macOS Gatekeeper warnings like "'cargo' cannot be opened because the developer cannot be verified".
 To allow to run these programs, go to System Preferences > Security and Privacy, then click the button to allow the program that was blocked and restart the build.
 This step needs to be repeated multiple times.

 # Building